How to Change Your Lifestyle

 Many people arrive at midlife saying, “I’m exhausted, but nothing is technically wrong.”

-• Living out of alignment with your needs
+It can come from living out of alignment with your needs for too long.

-• What you’ve been tolerating rather than choosing
+• what you have been tolerating rather than choosing

-You do not need to change any of this yet.
+You do not need to change everything yet.

 What Happened to Joy?

-Another sign that Notice is needed is the quiet loss of enjoyment.
+Another sign that change may be needed is the quiet loss of enjoyment.

 You may struggle to answer: